 About the Data: The iPass Mobile Workforce Report is based on information from more than 3,700 responses to an iPass survey of mobile enterprise employees at more than 1,100 enterprises worldwide.
 The survey was conducted between April 1 and April 15, 2011, and represented employees across multiple age groups and geographies.
 The survey respondents were asked about their mobile productivity, work habits, and related experiences.

-Topics: Analytics & Automated, Asia-Pacific, Business-to-Business, Connected Device Comparisons, Europe, Global & Regional, Media & Entertainment, Mobile Phone, Online, Retail & E-Commerce, Staffing, Technology, Youth & Gen X
+Topics: Analytics & Automated, Asia-Pacific, Business-to-Business, Connected Device Comparisons, Data-driven, Europe, Global & Regional, Media & Entertainment, Mobile Phone, Online, Retail & E-Commerce, Staffing, Technology, Youth & Gen X

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.